YosraGriri/AV-speech-separation/Beamformer/README.md

     ```bash
     python GEV_Beamformer_ideal.py
     ```
-This will process the audio files in the specified directory and save the results to an Excel file.
+This will process the audio files in the specified directory and save the results Metrics to an Excel file.
 ### Functions in beamform_it.py

 - `blind_analytic_normalization(vector, noise_psd_matrix, eps=1e-16)`: Reduces distortions in the beamformed output.